dspeyer/dspeyer.github.io/hfy/Ordinary_Forces.md

 “I could almost believe that if this were all isolated incident.
 Less than a week later we captured Lawrence Sprin on a 'book signing tour'.”

-Ambassador Hamilton needed no pad for this one, “Sprint really is an author.
+Ambassador Hamilton needed no pad for this one, “Sprin really is an author.
 I've read some of his books myself.
 And we did not encourage him to renounce his citizenship; he did it to evade taxes.
 We were quite upset.”

 “He was carrying a concealed weapon.”